Connect to ChatGPT #

-Please complete the setup for voice recognition and speech synthesis first.
+Please complete the setup for speech recognition and speech synthesis first.

-The following steps show a simple program that conducts dialogues using OpenAI’s chat completion API, and how to start it as a submodule of MMDAgent-EX.
+Below are the steps to create a simple program that uses OpenAI’s chat completion API for conversation and run it as a submodule of MMDAgent-EX.

-The examples provided here use very simple prompts, so the scope of the conversation is quite limited.
-This page does not cover how to use and optimize chatGPT.
-The following sample is only for demonstrating integration with MMDAgent-EX.
+The examples below use very simple prompts, so the conversational behavior is extremely limited.
+This page does not cover advanced prompt engineering or optimization for chatGPT.
+Use the following only as sample code for integrating with MMDAgent-EX.

-This sample program was tested with version 1.3.9 of OpenAI’s Python library.
+This sample was tested with OpenAI’s Python library version 1.3.9.

-To operate, you need an API key from OpenAI.
-Please replace YOUR_API_KEY with your API key.
+You need an OpenAI API key to run it.
+Replace YOUR_API_KEY with your API key.

 # chatgpt.py